+14.7.2.
 Transport in bulk in accordance with MARPOL Annex V and the IMSBC Code

-Product name Group calcium hypochlorite, hydrated Not Available
+Product name Group

+calcium hypochlorite, hydrated Not Available

+calcium hydroxide Not Available

+water Not Available

+14.7.3.
 Transport in bulk in accordance with the IGC Code

-Product name Ship Type calcium hypochlorite, hydrated Not Available calcium hypochlorite, hydrated is found on the following regulatory lists
+Product name Ship Type

+calcium hypochlorite, hydrated Not Available

+calcium hydroxide Not Available

+water Not Available